LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 ---
 layout: post
 title: Redmi Note 4 MTK Bootloader Unlocking using Linux
+description: Xiaomi Redmi Note 4 bootloader unlocking using Linux operating system
+lang: en-us
-categories: xiaomi android
+categories: android
 ---

 After long and tedious process of unlocking bootloader in my Xiaomi Redmi Note 4 phone using linux, to sum up I decided to write *definitive* tutorial about it.
-I collected all informations that were scattered around internet and gather them in one place.
+I have collected all informations that were scattered around internet and gathered them in one place.

+#### Note
 This tutorial is written especially for MTK SOC devices, so if you have locked bootlader on other Xiaomi phone that Redmi Note 4 and it is MTK, then you can try unlocking it using tools and methods presented here.